 Dave, Inc.

 Page 7

 And so, that is sort of the business model of pre-banking for us.
 And then with the introduction of interchange, all the sort of positive unit economics that come along with that.
 And for our early adopters on the direct deposit product for us, those users are spending, call it, between $900 and $1,000 a month on their Dave cards and depositing over $2,000 a month into the account.
-So, with our interchange take rate there, it’s, call it, $13 of monthly ARPU of interchange that we’re generating.
-So, just a really powerful new lever that we’ve added to the mix.
-But again I think it’s important to point out that it’s not the only sort of driver and source of revenue that we have as a business.
+So, with our interchange take rate there, its, call it, $13 of monthly ARPU of interchange that were generating.
+So, just a really powerful new lever that weve added to the mix.
+But again I think its important to point out that its not the only sort of driver and source of revenue that we have as a business. | ||

-Vik Mahajan: That’s definitely helpful.
-Since we’re on the topic of interchange, John, can you please comment on what your thoughts are around Durbin and the new bank, neobank landscape?
+Vik Mahajan: | Thats definitely helpful.
+Since were on the topic of interchange, John, can you please comment on what your thoughts are around Durbin and the new bank, neobank landscape? | |

-John Ricci: Sure.
-At a high level, on Durbin, until recently I thought Durbin sort of settled that – the Durbin Amendment passed.
-There were several years of operationalizing and implementing Durbin, which actually surfaced unforeseen questions, challenges, etc. But by and large, I would say – sitting here at the beginning of the year, would have said Durbin sort of seems like it’s established, settled, and life has gone on.
+John Ricci: | Sure.
+At a high level, on Durbin, until recently I thought Durbin sort of settled that the Durbin Amendment passed.
+There were several years of operationalizing and implementing Durbin, which actually surfaced unforeseen questions, challenges, etc. But by and large, I would say sitting here at the beginning of the year, would have said Durbin sort of seems like its established, settled, and life has gone on. | |

-And as you probably know, there’s been now an Advance Notice of Proposed Rulemaking from the Fed related to card-not-present transactions, which is an interesting, esoteric topic and somewhat, I think, premature in terms of where that’s going.
-For reference, I would direct people to maybe Visa’s comment letter on that proposed rule.
-I think they’ve done a pretty good job of explaining why the time probably hasn’t come yet for that.
+And as you probably know, theres been now an Advance Notice of Proposed Rulemaking from the Fed related to card-not-present transactions, which is an interesting, esoteric topic and somewhat, I think, premature in terms of where thats going.
+For reference, I would direct people to maybe Visas comment letter on that proposed rule.
+I think theyve done a pretty good job of explaining why the time probably hasnt come yet for that. | ||

-So, I think on Durbin, I would also view this as more like almost a – I’d look at that as the Fed maybe viewing a loophole that exists that needs to be closed.
-The other big rumbling about Durbin which has not really gained much traction other than maybe in some of the press is this concept of in the fintech world and for the banks, specifically, to have the fintechs’ assets counted as part of the asset size for the actual interchange rate; so, putting you into the larger institution bucket with the hard caps on interchange.
-That’s something I don’t particularly see as having a lot of legs.
-I think that’s a solution in search of a problem that really hasn’t been, I don’t think, manifested itself in any significant way.
+So, I think on Durbin, I would also view this as more like almost a Id look at that as the Fed maybe viewing a loophole that exists that needs to be closed.
+The other big rumbling about Durbin which has not really gained much traction other than maybe in some of the press is this concept of in the fintech world and for the banks, specifically, to have the fintechs assets counted as part of the asset size for the actual interchange rate; so, putting you into the larger institution bucket with the hard caps on interchange.
+Thats something I dont particularly see as having a lot of legs.
+I think thats a solution in search of a problem that really hasnt been, I dont think, manifested itself in any significant way. | ||

-So, I think it’s “stay tuned” on the card-not-present.
-And generally, on Durbin, I still feel like it’s kind of a settled issue for the most part.
-And in terms of impact, look, if there were significant impact you would see – from the neobank model, the desire is to provide a debit card and banking product at the cheapest possible fee structure that you can, and any model that’s trying to be as free as possible to the consumer is going to be interchange-dependent.
-And at some point, from a policy level, all of this needs to sort itself out around desire to continue to bring people into the financial system, how can banks and fintechs do that and still cover their costs and make a profit, and, at the same time, factor in the consideration of merchants, as well.
+So, I think its stay tuned on the card-not-present.
+And generally, on Durbin, I still feel like its kind of a settled issue for the most part.
+And in terms of impact, look, if there were significant impact you would see from the neobank model, the desire is to provide a debit card and banking product at the cheapest possible fee structure that you can, and any model thats trying to be as free as possible to the consumer is going to be interchange-dependent.
+And at some point, from a policy level, all of this needs to sort itself out around desire to continue to bring people into the financial system, how can banks and fintechs do that and still cover their costs and make a profit, and, at the same time, factor in the consideration of merchants, as well. | ||

-But my sense is that, by and large, there might be some noise around Durbin, but I’m not really sure that there will be any material changes in what’s going on in the foreseeable future.
+But my sense is that, by and large, there might be some noise around Durbin, but Im not really sure that there will be any material changes in whats going on in the foreseeable future. | ||

-That’s very (inaudible).
+Vik Mahajan: | Thats very (inaudible).
 That sounds very positive to me.
 So, I appreciate that color.

-And Kyle, in terms of the competition – again, there have been a lot of challenger banks out there – how does Dave differ from its competition?
-And whom do you see as your competitors out there when you think about the (inaudible) offering and how (inaudible) yourselves?
+And Kyle, in terms of the competition again, there have been a lot of challenger banks out there how does Dave differ from its competition?
+And whom do you see as your competitors out there when you think about the (inaudible) offering and how (inaudible) yourselves? |

+Dave, Inc.